mikechambers/mikechambers.github.io/source/_posts/2009-06-26-relative-performance-for-collision-detection-techniques-in-actionscript-3.markdown

 [function]                                                 1892     0.19
 ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––</pre>

-&nbsp;

 Most of the results are as expected, although there is one surprise.

 Doing a BitmapData.hitTest on a MovieClip placed onto the stage at author time (in Flash Pro) is 3 times slower than testing against a MovieClip generated and drawn at runtime.
-The only thing I can think that is happening is that perhaps for some reason the garbage collector is being triggered in the checkBitmapDataHitInternal and not the checkBitmapDataHitDynamic test.
+The only thing I can think that is happening is that perhaps for some reason the garbage collector is being triggered in the *checkBitmapDataHitInternal* and not the checkBitmapDataHitDynamic test.
 I have asked around internally what might be causing it, but I would be curious if anyone else is seeing the same results.

 So, some quick conclusions from this: